github/developer.github.com/content/changes/2014-08-15-deployments-api-changes.md

 author_name: atmos
 ---

-We've added two new feature to the [Deployments API preview][deployments-preview]: the ability to query deployments and a new task attribute for naming events.
+We've added two new feature to the [Deployments API preview][deployments-preview]: the ability to query deployments and a new `task` attribute for different types of deployment tasks.

 ## API Changes